Center for Wound Healing/HBO

 Breathing New Life into Wound Care

-Every year approximately seven million Americans suffer from chronic, non-healing wounds and ulcers.
 Dealing with a wound can be personally frustrating, often hindering your ability to perform simple daily activities, and can possibly lead to more serious, life-changing conditions.

-The Center for Wound Healing at Bayshore Community Hospital, an outpatient wound management program, provides a larger and more modern healing environment that includes hyperbaric oxygen (HBO) treatment to better meet the needs of patients suffering from chronic and non-healing wounds.
+The Center for Wound Healing at Bayshore Medical Center, an outpatient wound management program, provides a larger and more modern healing environment that includes hyperbaric oxygen (HBO) treatment to better meet the needs of patients suffering from chronic and non-healing wounds.
 Lauding a wound healing rate consistently over 95%, the expert medical practitioners at the Center for Wound Healing at Bayshore provide treatment and care that not only heals wounds – it heals lives.

 Indications for wounds treated at the Center for Wound Healing at Bayshore include: